-Our Rating Hours Tues–Sun 10am–5pm Transportation Tube: Hoxton Phone 020/7739-9893 Prices Free, including audio tour Web site Geffrye Museum
+Our Rating Hours Tues–Sun 10am–5pm Transportation Tube: Hoxton (London Overground) Phone 020/7739-9893 Prices Free Web site Museum of the Home

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.